Significant-Gravitas/AutoGPT/docs/challenges/introduction.md

 introduction.md
 # Introduction to Challenges

 Welcome to the Auto-GPT Challenges page!
-This is a space where we encourage community members to collaborate and contribute towards improving Auto-GPT by identifying and solving challenges that Auto-GPT is not yet able to achieve.
+This is a space where we encourage community members to collaborate and contribute towards improving Auto-GPT by identifying and solving challenges that Auto-GPT is not yet able to achieve, or not yet in an efficient manner.

 ## What are challenges?